 As a rough guide, a 7kW system can save you up to around $3,000 a year on your power bills.
 Of course, to save over $700 on a quarterly electricity bill you are going to need to use a lot of power during the daytime – as much as 35 kWh during the daytime over summer.
 If you are able to get the most out of your 7kW system, you could spend up to $10,000 and get a top of the range system with a return on your investment in as little as 3-5 years!

-Output of a 7kW Solar System
+The output of a 7kW Solar System

 According to the Clean Energy Council guidelines, a 7kW solar system in Sydney facing north will produce an average of 28 kWh a day, outputting more power in summer and less in winter.
 We have found that this guideline is a conservative estimate and that by using the top brands you can get considerably more out of our system, for example, our Enphase systems give our customers on average 110% of expected output.
 On an average day in summer, a 7kW system will give our customers around 35-40 kWh of power.
 Because this can be too much power for many households, we often recommend considering battery storage so that any excess solar power can then be used during the evening.